tylernguyen/x1c6-hackintosh/docs/technical.md

     Some patches within OC-Little can be oudated, badly done, or fragmented because of different patch authors.
 Consider using this resource only as a reference and basic guide, not a patch repository.

-3. Consider referencing the [MacbookPro14,1 ACPI Dump](https://github.com/khronokernel/DarwinDumped/tree/master/MacBookPro/MacBookPro14%2C1) when understanding certain functions within macOS.
+3. Consider referencing the [MacbookPro14,1 ACPI Dump](https://github.com/khronokernel/DarwinDumped/tree/master/MacBookPro/MacBookPro14%2C1) when trying to understand certain functions within macOS.

 ### Acidanthera Official Docs